 - You start with your total income.

-- Subtract some allowances and tax deductions to get your taxable income
+- Subtract allowances and tax deductions to get your taxable income

-- Figure out your income tax based on taxable income, filing status, and your tax bracket.
+- Figure out your income tax based on taxable income, filing status, and tax bracket.

 - Add your self-employment tax to your income tax for your total tax.

-- Add up your tax credits, withholding, and estimated tax payments and compare them to the total tax.
+- Add up your tax credits, withholding, and estimated tax payments to determine the total payment.
+Compare that to your total tax.

 The important thing is to be aware of how taxes work.

-You understand now that you're on your own for saving your own taxes.
+You understand now that you're on your own to save for your taxes.

-You also know the good news.
-Because you're taxed like a business, and your PROFITS are your income, that means you can write off all your business expenses, whether you itemize deductions or not.
+You also know the good news: Because you're taxed like a business, and your PROFITS are your income, you can write off all your business expenses, whether you itemize deductions or not.

-Taxes are complicated in some ways, very simple in others.
-A lot of the complexity in taxes has to do with all the little details.
-There are a ton of rules here and there because there are a ton of different situations those rules have to address.
+Taxes are complicated in some ways and very simple in others.
+Much of the tax complexity is from all the little details.
+There are many rules here and there because there are several different situations those rules must address.

 With all that said, I suggest the following four action steps: